hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Experience

-**+1 Per Crate captured:** If a Hero or Henchmen takes a crate off the battlefield they earn +1 Experience.
+**+1 Per Chest captured:** If a Hero or Henchmen takes a crate off the battlefield they earn +1 Experience.
 They do not get this bonus for holding the chests at the end of the game.

 ### Treasure!